BlinkTagInc/node-gtfs/README.md

 `node-GTFS` loads transit data in [GTFS format](https://developers.google.com/transit/), unzips it and stores it to a MongoDB database.
 In addition, it provides some methods to query for agencies, routes, stops and times.
 It also has spatial queries to find nearby stops, routes and agencies.

+## Example Application

+The [GTFS-to-HTML](https://github.com/brendannee/gtfs-to-html) app uses node-gtfs for downloading and querying GTFS data.
+It provides a good example of how to use this library.

 ## Setup

 You can clone from github: